C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage.md

 ## 3 Preserving Code: Initiatives and Infrastructures

-Having explored code preservation challenges and historical analysis techniques, let's now turn our attention to actual archiving initiatives.
-In this section, we will examine how different institutions with different values and missions have approached the challenge of preserving software heritage.
+Having examined code preservation challenges and historical analysis techniques, we now turn to actual archiving initiatives.
+This section examines how different institutions with different values and missions have approached the challenge of preserving software heritage.
 Understanding these institutional contexts helps us interpret their choices and recognize what each approach captures and what it may miss.

 ### 3.a Software Heritage: Mission, Scope and Infrastructure - 30 minutes